Winterizing Your Tiny Home

 Final Thoughts

-With proper skirting, protected utilities, steady heating, and moisture control, a park model can perform extremely well even in cold, wet conditions.
+With proper skirting, protected utilities, steady heating, and moisture control, a park model performs well even in cold, wet conditions.
+Done right, winterizing is not complicated.
+It just needs to be intentional.

 Previous